cncf/communitygroups/README.md

 Program description
 -------------------

-The Cloud Native Computing Foundation supports the worldwide community of the Cloud Native Community Groups - https://community.cncf.io/.
+The Cloud Native Computing Foundation supports the worldwide community of the Cloud Native Community Groups (CNCG) - https://community.cncf.io/.

 CNCF is currently working on expanding the Cloud Native community around the globe, and we are happy to accept the new local communities to join our network.

-If you are interested in joining the list of official CNCF Community Groups.
+If you are interested in joining the list of official CNCF Community Groups, please review the information below on this page.

 Benefits of joining the CNCF Community Groups Program
 -----------------------------------------------------

--	Boosting the visibility of your meetup group
--	Listing your local community at https://community.cncf.io/ website.
+For all Cloud Native Community Groups, CNCF offers the following benefits:

--	One-time complimentary swag certificate to the [CNCF Store](https://store.cncf.io)
+-	One-time complimentary swag certificate to the [CNCF Store](https://store.cncf.io/)
+-	Boosting the visibility of your community group and events
+-	Cost coverage for the hosted community platform

 Best Practices
 --------------